logankimmel/docker-tools/compose-linter/README.md

 # Docker Compose Linter
-This takes a Docker Compose yaml file as input and makes sure values aren't set greater than the defined max.
+This takes a Docker Compose yaml file as input and checks for various parameters.
+It makes sure values aren't set greater than the defined max.
 It will also set reservations to half of the defined limit for the corresponding value.
+The linter will exit with an error if healthchecks are not defined.

 ### Features:
 * Logic for multiple services